orangejuice/blog/data/activity/movie-爱尔兰人-2019/record.en.md

     Al Pacino
 ---

-A group of lovable old men with their stories, like savoring a legend left from ancient times, even if they don't know the background.
-Couldn't watch it all in one go for three and a half hours, but it's good to leave it for later to take another look, maybe it will taste even better.
+A group of endearing old men carrying stories, as if savoring a legend left from ancient times, even without knowing the background.
+Couldn't finish the 3.5 hours in one go, but it would be nice to look back at it later, perhaps it will taste even better.